King Constantine I of the Hellenes

 In the Royal Palace in Athens, Constantine was basically a prisoner.
 Only the veto of Russia’s Nicholas II, Emperor of All Russia prevented the British and French from deposing Constantine.
 That changed with the Russian Revolution in March 1917 when Nicholas II abdicated.
 In May 1917, supporters of Venizelos protested, calling upon the government in Athens to depose Constantine.
 The government in Athens realized that it was inevitable that this would happen.
 On June 10, 1917, Allied High Commissioner Charles Jonnart required King Constantine I to abdicate on the grounds that he had violated his oath to rule as a constitutional monarch.
 The Allies were opposed to Constantine’s eldest son George becoming the king.
 George had served in the German army and was viewed as having German sympathies.

 At a Crown Council in the Royal Palace, Constantine explained that he would leave because Athens would be a bloodbath if he did not.
 He named his second son Alexander his successor with the understanding that he would return to Greece after the war.
 The 23-year-old Alexander was horrified.
-Constantine explained that he was holding the throne in trust for his father and his elder brother.
+Constantine told Alexander that he would be holding the throne in trust for him.
 Neither Constantine nor his son George would sign any renunciation of succession.
 On June 11, 1917, Constantine left Greece for exile in neutral Switzerland, and on June 30, 1917, Greece officially declared war on the Central Powers

 On January 11, 1923, Constantine died at the age of 54 from a brain hemorrhage in Palermo, Sicily.
 He was buried in the crypt of the Russian Church of Florence in Italy.
 With the restoration of the monarchy in 1936, the return of the remains of Greek royals to Greece was permitted.
 The Greek government sent the battleship Averof Brindisi to pick up the remains of Constantine, his mother Queen Olga, and his wife Queen Sophia, who had also died in exile.
 The battleship arrived in Piraeus, Greece on November 17, 1936.
 An official procession transported the remains to the Metropolitan Cathedral of the Annunciation in Athens where they lay in state for six days.
 He was then buried at the Royal Cemetery at Tatoi Palace near Athens, Greece.